rohitshah1/ISProject/README.md

 3. Clean USDA crop yield data
 4. Generate summary statistics

-### Individual Scripts
+### Running scripts individually

-You can also run scripts individually:
+You can also run them one at a time:

 ```bash
 # Download data (if needed)